OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Example 4.3: pcap contains traffic caused by Swarm protocol.
+**Example 4.3**: pcap contains traffic caused by Swarm protocol.
 Swarm is used to deliver Windows updates from other Wins computers (delivery optimization in system settings) using TCP port 7680 between Wins clients in the same LAN. <br/>
 Open pcap > basic+ web filter > 2 TCP SYN segments represent the start of 2 TCP streams > follow first frame's TCP stream > not much data but Swarm protocol is stated in the traffic > comes from both sender and receiver.
 <p align="center">
 TCP SYN frame: <br/>